Argagnon: Demography

-In 2017 the commune had 702 inhabitants.
+The inhabitants of the commune are known as Argagnonais or Argagnonaises in French.

 Economy

 The town is part of the Appellation d'origine contrôlée (AOC) zone designation of Ossau-iraty.

 Culture and Heritage

 Nickname and saying

 According to Hubert Dutech, the inhabitants of Marcerin were called perautucs, meaning "fools".
 He also cited the saying A Marcerin, n'i a glèisa ni mouli, mes que i a ua houratèra, oun lou diable apèra, which means "In Marcerin there is neither church nor mill, but there is a small cave where the devil calls".

 Civil heritage

 Several Prehistoric camps have been found in the commune, reflecting its ancient past.
 The most important of them is the Turoû de Dous Garos at 90 metres altitude.
 Ditches surround it and there are three earthen ramparts.
 Remains from the Iron Age have been discovered.
 The park of the current chateau is located in the former castéra.

 Religious heritage

 The Church of Saint-Pierre (11th century) is registered as an historical monument.
 It was built in 1866 on remains from the 11th century.